BioinformaticsMaterials/PacbioToSRA/README.md

 	```$ bin/pacb_ncbi upload --help```

 ##Step 4.
 Update spreadsheet and email it to NCBI
 *  Update the spreadsheet with any additional information.
+The following columns must be filled in:
+    * "SRA_data" sheet
+        * title/short description
+        * library_strategy
+        * library_source
+        * library_selection
+        * library_layout
 *  Email (info@ncbi.nlm.nih.gov) and attach the spreadsheet to the email.